Definition

 Hadoop as a service (HaaS), also known as Hadoop in the cloud, is a big data analytics framework that stores and analyzes data in the cloud using Hadoop.
 Users do not have to invest in or install additional infrastructure on premises when using the technology, as HaaS is provided and managed by a third-party vendor.

-The open source Hadoop big data analytics framework allows large, unstructured data sets to be analyzed.
-Hadoop's storage mechanism, the Hadoop Distributed File System, distributes these workloads across multiple nodes so they can be processed in parallel.
-Hadoop as a service providers integrate proprietary programs with the Hadoop framework to make it easier for organizations to use and typically include management and support capabilities.
+The open source Hadoop big data analytics framework enables large, unstructured data sets to be analyzed.
+Hadoop's storage mechanism, Hadoop Distributed File System (HDFS), distributes these workloads across multiple nodes so they can be processed in parallel.
+Hadoop-as-a-service providers integrate proprietary programs with the Hadoop framework to make it easier for organizations to use and typically include management and support capabilities.
 Most HaaS offerings are cloud-based, and pricing is most often on a per-cluster, per-hour basis.

 Features

-HaaS providers offer a variety of features and support, including:
+HaaS providers offer a variety of features and support, including the following:

 • Hadoop framework deployment support.